razoumov/chapel/03-domain-parallelism.md

 (2) here.name = the name of the locale on which the code is running
 (3) here.maxTaskPar = the number of cores on the locale on which the code is running

-We'll package output into each element of A as a string:
+Instead of printing these values to the screen, we will store this output inside each element of A as a string:
 a = "%i".format(int) + string + int
 is a shortcut for
 a = "%i".format(int) + string + "%i".format(int)

-Slide: distributed domains.

 ~~~
 use BlockDist; // use standard block distribution module to partition the domain into blocks